Mary River cod

 Habits: Ambush predator.
-Lays eggs on wood surfaces, preferably hollow logs.
+Lays eggs on underwater wood surfaces, preferably hollow logs.

 Comments: endangered fish.
 Declines in population due to loss of riparian vegetation, de-snagging of waterways and overfishing.

-A key recovery action for Cod is the hatchery production and restocking of genetically diverse fingerlings across their natural distribution, and for the creation of recreational fisheries to take pressure off natural Mary River stocks which are a no-take species in the Mary River Catchment.
+The Mary River cod breeding program is a key recovery action for the species.
+The breeding program facilitates the restocking of genetically diverse fingerlings across their natural distribution in the Mary River catchment, and the creation of recreational fisheries in specific impoundmens in south east Queensland waterways, to take pressure off natural Mary River stocks, which are a no-take species in the Mary River catchment.

 Download a copy of the Mary River cod brochure here.